microsoft/FluidFramework/BREAKING.md

 ### Removed `SharedObject.is`
 The `is` method is removed from SharedObject.
 This was being used to detect SharedObjects stored inside other SharedObjects (and then binding them), which should not be happening anymore.
 Instead, use handles to SharedObjects.

+### Remove raiseContainerWarning property

+`raiseContainerWarning` property is removed from the following interfaces in release 0.56: `IContainerRuntime`, `IFluidDataStoreRuntime`, `IFluidDataStoreContext`, `IContainerRuntime`, `IFluidDataStoreRuntime`.
+It was deprecated in `IContainerContext` and it usage would be completely removed.
+The advised migration step for partners is to generate their own telemetry/logging events.

+### Set logger property as optional parameter in IContainerContext

+The `logger` property from `IContainerContext` is set as an optional paramter and would be removed in the next release.
+Use `taggedLogger` instead.
+Loggers passed to `ContainerContext` will need to support tagged events.

 ## 0.55 Breaking changes
 - [`SharedObject` summary and GC API changes](#SharedObject-summary-and-GC-API-changes)